polar-app/polar-app/content/blog/2021-02-08-Review-The-15-Best-Anki-Add-Ons-To-Boost-Your-College-Performance-In-2021.md

 ### 1.  <a href="https://ankiweb.net/shared/info/633922407" target="_blank">Pokemanki</a>

-The Pokemanki add-on will keep you motivated to use Anki by letting you catch and train Pokemons inside your deck.
+The Pokemanki add-on will keep you motivated by letting you catch and train Pokemons inside your deck.
 It gives you a hatchable Pokemon egg for each lowest-level deck that you start learning.
 Your Pokemon will keep on leveling up as you review and learn the cards in the deck.
 They might even evolve.

 You can access your Pokemons under your Stats screen.
 They will be above all your figures and charts.
 You will be able to see Pokemons for specific decks and their origin.
-Just review the deck to keep on training them
+Just review the deck to keep on training them.

 <img class="img-fluid" src="https://i.imgur.com/ul2Cc1V.png">